net-daemon/docs/docs/user/started/installation.md

 The name of the assembly may be different or current dotnet version might be different for you.
-Ensure you're using the latest NetDaemon version and the corresponding .NET SDK.Make sure you always are using the latest NetDaemon
+Ensure you're using the latest NetDaemon version and the corresponding .NET SDK.
+Make sure to always use the latest NetDaemon release.

 ## Deploy using Docker and the official NetDaemon image